-We have never been profitable and, through September 30, 2000, have incurred a cumulative deficit of approximately \$152.3 million.
+We have never been profitable and, through December 31, 1999, we have an accumulated deficit of approximately \$94.5 million.
 We expect to continue to incur substantial and increasing losses over at least the next several years as we expand our research and development efforts, testing activities and manufacturing operations, and as we further expand our late stage clinical and early commercial production facility.
 All of our potential products are in research or in the early stages of development except for our insulin collaboration.
 We have generated no revenues from approved product sales.
 Our revenues to date have consisted primarily of payments under short-term research and feasibility agreements and development contracts.
 To achieve and sustain profitable operations, we must, alone or with others, successfully develop, obtain regulatory approval for, manufacture, introduce, market and sell products using our deep lung drug delivery system.
 There is a risk that we will not generate sufficient product or contract research revenue to become profitable or to sustain profitability.